Ben Kallos

-Benjamin J. Kallos (born February 5, 1981) is an American attorney and politician who represented the 5th district of the New York City Council from 2014 to 2021, and now serves in the Executive Office of the President in the United States Digital Service.
-He is a Democrat.
-The district includes East Harlem, Midtown, Murray Hill, Roosevelt Island and the Upper East Side of Manhattan.
-Kallos is also a software developer who ran his office on Agile, and has office hours at green markets.
+Benjamin J. Kallos (born February 5, 1981) is an American politician, attorney, and software developer, who represented the 5th district of the New York City Council from 2014 to 2022, and served in the Executive Office of the President in the United States Digital Service.
+He is a member of the Democratic Party.

 Early life and education

 Kallos was born in Florida.
 He attended Rabbi Arthur Schneier Park East Day School.
 He then attended Bronx High School of Science, SUNY Albany as an undergraduate, and SUNY Buffalo School of Law.

 Career

 Kallos has served as a Manhattan Community Board 8 public member and statewide coordination committee chair for the New York Democratic Lawyers Council from 2005 to 2013.
-He was also chief of staff for New York State Assemblymember Jonathan Bing from 2007 to 2009, director of policy for then New York City Public Advocate Mark J. Green in 2009, and executive director of New Roosevelt from 2010 to 2013.
+He was also chief of staff for New York State Assemblymember Jonathan Bing from 2007 to 2009, director of policy for then New York City Public Advocate Mark Green in 2009, and executive director of New Roosevelt from 2010 to 2013.